ustall/BMI_Manager/README.md

 The BMI Calculator App is designed for anyone who wants a quick and easy way to assess their BMI.
 Whether you are focused on fitness, weight management, or overall health, this app provides a valuable tool for tracking and understanding your body composition.

+##To do
+- Implement BMI goals feature
+- Make UI cleaner
+- Implement profile and save features
 ## Contributing

 I welcome contributions to enhance and improve the BMI Calculator App